How to sell or trade-in your Android phone to get the most money

 • Price competitively.
 It's easy to check other sales of the same item and see how much they've sold for.
 With a larger seller pool, it's easy for buyers to find cheaper options.

 • Be honest about the condition of your Android device.
-Shipping an item in the condition it wasn't described as can earn you a poor review and potentially lead to the buyer getting their money back.
+If the phone arrives in worse condition than the listing suggested, the buyer can get their money back.

 • Use accurate keywords in the title and description.
 That means full market name, model number, carrier branding, memory denomination, and a mention of accessories included.